DefinetlyNotAI/Solidworks-Crack/README.md

    ```
 3. Restart your system & FlexNet server.

+### Missing DLL Errors
+Sometimes a dll file can be missing, the fix for this issue is found if you search the dll name and download it from this website [dll-files](https://www.dll-files.com).
+Make sure to scan for malware!!

 ---

-This version is clearer, more structured, and easier to follow.
-Let me know if you want any further refinements! 🚀

-> [!TIP]
-> Sometimes a dll file can be missing, the fix for this issue is found if you search the dll name and download it from this website [dll-files](https://www.dll-files.com).
+## Extra Resources

+- To uninstall solidworks due to a faulty installation or any issue.
+Check this [guide](https://github.com/DefinetlyNotAI/Solidworks-Crack/blob/main/Uninstall.md)
+- To know more about the Suggestions feature, check out [this](https://github.com/DefinetlyNotAI/Solidworks-Crack/blob/main/Suggestion_Guideline.md) informative text